orstavik/JoiComponents/book/chapter6_html_comp/Pattern6_EventComposition.md

    1. Translated-event is a pre-spawned, wrapped-event.
    2. Tail-event is a post-spawn, wrapped-event.

+6. Event-filtering is a pure function that only spawns a new event when certain conditions regarding the event itself is fulfilled.

-6. Event-recording is to listen to many different events and then spawn either more or less events from that original event based on an inner state.
+7. Event-recording is to listen to many different events and then spawn either more or less events from that original event based on an inner state.

 ## Suggestions for the spec